-First, it is important to understand why workload management becomes vital.
-The conflicting pressures of costs, a lack of skilled support people, fast-growing server farms, and the need for competitive advantage are forcing customers to look for proactive solution designs.
+Workload management is vital because the conflicting pressures of costs, a lack of skilled support people, fast-growing server farms, and the need for competitive advantage are forcing customers to look for proactive solution designs.
 Solutions that are not scalable or flexible enough to handle or that cannot avoid increased architectural complexity lead directly to administrator overhead and solution downtime.
 The consequences are much larger and longer-term problems:

-- Increased Total Cost of Ownership (TCO), such as increased hardware, software, and maintenance costs, and costs of excess administrators - Increasing fragmentation of data and applications across the enterprise - · Reduced ability to exercise financial oversight - Increased business costs due to outages
+- Increased Total Cost of Ownership (TCO), such as increased hardware, software, and maintenance costs, and costs of excess administrators - Increasing fragmentation of data and applications across the enterprise - · Reduced ability to exercise financial oversight - · Increased business costs due to outages

 Server consolidation is one solution.
-It helps customers deliver higher IT service levels in a more cost-effective fashion by optimizing both the quantity and distribution of servers supporting their mission-critical IT functions.
+It helps customers deliver higher IT service levels in a more cost-effective fashion by optimizing both the quantity and distribution of servers supporting mission-critical IT functions.